-- This is your final visit at which you meet with your surgeon.
-Dr. Peterson, Schniederjan, or Neichoy will explain what the surgery day will look like.
+- This is your final visit at which you meet with Dr. Peterson who will explain what the surgery day will look like.
 Please bring your spouse or family member with you to this appointment. - Surgical consents will be obtained and any final questions regarding recovery, medications, or diets will be answered at this time.
 You will also be given a date and time for your pre-anesthesia visit at the hospital as required.